elowskya/BootstrapPortfolio/README.md

-Welcome!
+This portfolio is a little about myself and some of the projects that I have worked on.

-This portfolio is a little about myself and some of the projects that I've worked on infused with html, css, and javascript.
+Built with HTML, CSS, and Bootstrap for the Frontend and JavaScript.

-Enjoy!
+View the code locally by opening the index.html in your browser.

-Ashley
+View the deployed site at https://elowskya.github.io/BootstrapPortfolio/